Healthcare Information for Expatriates in Kenya

 How the Kenyan Healthcare System Works for Expats

-Healthcare in Kenya is accessible to everyone, including expats and tourists.
+Healthcare in Kenya is accessible to everyone, including expats, global citizens and tourists.
 The quality of healthcare for expats in Kenya varies, depending on location, hospital, and type of ailment.
 The standard of public healthcare in Kenya is generally not up to western standards.
 Private hospitals are costlier, but they also offer a much better quality of medical care.
 Even then, expats must check the available specialty area of each hospital before availing treatment.
 Blood transfusions are risky in the country because of inadequate testing and HIV is still a common risk in Kenya.

 Public Healthcare in Kenya